Why Should I Use a VPN?

 You've probably heard of VPNs by now.
 After all, they've been featured almost everywhere: in podcasts, social media posts, YouTube videos — even TV ads.
 But knowing about VPNs is one thing; understanding them is another.

-There are several other aspects to learn about: What is a VPN, what are VPNs used for, and do you need a VPN at home?
+What exactly is a VPN and what is it used for?
+Do you need a VPN at home?
 Read on to find out.

-A virtual private network, or VPN, lets you establish a secure connection to a remote network.
-When connected, any traffic your computer receives is sent through this network and encrypted, shielding your data from outside observers while hiding your geographic location and IP address.
+A virtual private network, or VPN, is a type of technology that uses encryption and routing protocols to establish a secure connection to a remote server network.
+When connected, any internet traffic your device sends and receives is sent through this network, creating an encrypted connection that shields your data while switching your IP address.

 Remote workers often use an employer-provided VPN to access a network on their company's server, but this is far from the only reason why you should use one.
-VPNs can also help increase your online privacy, get around geo-restrictions, bypass censorship and provide an extra layer of security to your activities on the web.
+VPNs can also help increase your online privacy, get around geo-restrictions, bypass censorship and provide an extra layer of security to your browsing activity.

 Why use a VPN?